tlint101/py50/README.md

 The statistics and annotated plots are wrapped from [Pingouin](https://github.com/raphaelvallat/pingouin) and [Statannotations](https://github.com/trevismd/statannotations).
-This may have been done inelegantly and will be updated based on my use or recommendations by other.
-As things stand, this project meets my and the needs of my classmates/coworkers.
+This may have been done inelegantly and will be updated based on my use or recommendations by others.
+As things stand, this project meets my needs and the needs of my classmates/coworkers.
 Hopefully it can meet the needs of others.

 ## Installation